Mikaela Mayer, Sandy Ryan and Lauren Price vie for undisputed welterweight supremacy

 Neither Mayer nor Ryan will back down from that challenge.

-The American wouldn't hesitate to fight Price.
+The American would not hesitate to fight Price.
 "No, absolutely not and I've said that very openly.
 I get through Sandy one more time and I would want to finish my goal of becoming undisputed," Mayer told Sky Sports.

 "That dream is still alive and I'm back in position now and have that opportunity.
 I wouldn't run from a Price fight at all.
 Would I want to do it in Wales?
 No."